Gravitational wave constraints on spatial covariant gravities: Introduction

 One natural question now is whether the new terms beyond GR introduced in the spatial covariant gravities can lead to any observational effects in the current and/or forthcoming experiments and observations, so the spatial covariant gravities can be tested or constrained directly by observations.
-Such considerations have attracted a great deal of attention lately and several phenomenological implications of the spatial covariant gravities have been already investigated \cite{Gao:2019liu, Zhu:2022dfq, Gong:2021jgg, Zhu:2022caa, Hiramatsu:2022ahs, Iyonaga:2021yfv, Ganz:2022iiv}.
-In particular, the effects of the spatial covariant gravities on the propagation of GWs in the cosmological background has been preciously explored in \cite{Gao:2019liu}.
-In addition, the imprints of the spatial covariant gravities on the primordial GWs has also been calculated in details recently in \cite{Zhu:2022dfq}.
-It is shown that the parity violating terms in the gravitational action of the spatial covariant gravities can induce a nonzero circular polarization in the primordial GWs.
-The possible signatures of this parity violating effects on the cosmic microwave background and the statistics of galaxy surveys have also been briefly explored in \cite{Zhu:2022dfq}.
+Such considerations have attracted a great deal of attention lately and several phenomenological implications of the spatial covariant gravities have already been investigated \cite{Gao:2019liu, Zhu:2022dfq, Gong:2021jgg, Zhu:2022caa, Hiramatsu:2022ahs, Iyonaga:2021yfv, Ganz:2022iiv}.
+The phenomenological implications for other theories that can also be described in the spatial covariant framework under certain conditions have also been extensively studied, see for example, Refs. \cite{Nilsson:2022mzq, llifshitz2, PGWs1, Wang:2012fi, Qiao:2019hkz, Zhu:2013fja, Li:2022grj} and reference therein.
+In particular, the effects of the spatial covariant gravities on the propagation of GWs in the cosmological background were previously explored in \cite{Gao:2019liu}.
+In addition, the imprints of the spatial covariant gravities on the primordial GWs was also calculated in detail recently in Ref. \cite{Zhu:2022dfq}.
+It was shown that the parity-violating terms in the gravitational action of the spatial covariant gravities can induce a nonzero circular polarization in the primordial GWs.
+The possible signatures of these parity-violating effects on the cosmic microwave background and the statistics of galaxy surveys were also briefly explored in Ref.~\cite{Zhu:2022dfq}.